mikeplem/adminchrome/README.md

 Here you configure the following:

+* `useldap` is a boolean which will either enable or disable authentication
 * LDAP Server and port: `host` and `port`
 * `base` is the LDAP DN where user accounts will be searched for.
 * `groupbase` is the LDAP group DN where the search query will look for any group that a user is a member of
 * `binddn` and `bindpassword` is the bind user that will authenticate to LDAP to perform the user search

+If authentitcation is disabled then all TVs listed in the configuration toml will be in the selection dropdown.

 The code is written to attempt to use StartTLS for the LDAP connection.